Please see the MSDS web page for general MSDS manuals, training, and technical support material.

 The Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) amended the Richard B. Russell National School Lunch Act to require direct certification.
 Each local educational agency (LEA) must directly certify children who are members of households receiving assistance under one of the following programs as eligible for free school meals, without further application, based on information provided from the Department of Health and Human Services (DHHS):

 DHHS data are matched with student enrollment data as reported in the MSDS.
-Matched students will be automatically eligible for free school meals and listed on the Direct Certification Student Status report.
+Matched students are automatically eligible for free school meals and listed on the Direct Certification report.
 Each LEA must notify these households that directly certified children are eligible for free benefits, and no further application is necessary.
-These children remain directly certified for the entire school year, even their economic status changes.
+These children remain directly certified for the entire school year, even if their economic status changes.
 For more information on federal Direct Certification regulations, please refer to the Eligibility Manual for School Meals.